Explore Something banner in full colour against a cyanotype background of campus buildings

 Faculty of Graduate Studies Distinguished Doctoral Recruitment Scholarship

 The Faculty of Graduate Studies Distinguished Doctoral Recruitment Scholarship (DDRS) is a major graduate scholarship funded by the Faculty of Graduate Studies.
-These scholarships can be offered to qualified applicants alongside offers of admission and are awarded in addition to a doctoral student’s guaranteed funding.

-Students funded through the Distinguished Doctoral Recruitment Scholarship are required to apply for the Tri-agency CGS-D and all provincial, national, or international scholarships for which they are eligible.
+Students funded through the Distinguished Doctoral Recruitment Scholarship are required to apply for the Tri-agency CGS D and all provincial, national, or international scholarships for which they are eligible.
 Those who win external awards will have their Recruitment Scholarship and program/supervisor funding adjusted.

 • The DDRS is valued at $17,000 per year for four years.
 The guaranteed graduate stipend students will receive will be the program funding plus the recruitment scholarship ($17,000) for a combined total of $12,000 over the program’s minimum guaranteed funding package for 4 years.